-Logs can be a nightmare sifting through log files to understand what went wrong (when things go wrong).
+We've all been there, countless hours sifting through line after line of a log file to find that needle in a haystack telling us what went wrong.
 Now we aren't saying that Timebeat is going to go wrong, but it is nice to be able to quickly identify what went wrong, or if something is going to go wrong.

 Rarely do engineers just have a look at a log file to see if all is running as expected, but sometimes they can hold important information to stop outages or increase the performance of the application.

-So with Timebeat we came up with a solution; why not log the important items (and a few informational items) to the database and give them a dashboard.
+So with Timebeat, we came up with a solution; why not log the important items (and a few informational items to) to the database and give them a dashboard in the front end for all to see and even alert on.

 Logs, logs, and more logs: